How New Day’s Debt Settlement Program Works

 If you default on a home equity loan, you can lose your home.
 If you lose your job, a 401(k) loan could be due in full within 90 days.
 And life insurance is there to protect your family in case something happens to you.
 In most cases, these options are not worth the financial risk you assume.

 Bankruptcy can get you out of debt for less than you owe, but you may risk assets like your home or car in Chapter 7.
 In Chapter 13, you’re looking at a 3 to 5-year repayment plan that will pay back a portion of what you owe.
-However, unlike debt settlement, the court will decide what you can afford to pay.
+However, unlike debt consolidation, the court will decide what you can afford to pay.
+In addition, reference to your filing for bankruptcy protection may remain on your credit report longer than tradelines associated with debt consolidation.